dvdsosa/vai_runtime/readme.md

 # 1. Exit insert mode if you are in it by pressing `Esc`.
 # 2. Type `:wq` for save and quit.
 If error, type `:w !sudo tee %` and press `Enter` to save with root privileges.
 ```

+For saving the new fingerprint and performing this change only once on your Vitis-AI docker image, commit your docker running instance by the command `docker commit <container_id_or_name> <new_image_name>`.

 More info at [AMD Knowledge Base](https://support.xilinx.com/s/article/DPU-fingerprint-ERROR?language=en_US).

 ## ModuleNotFoundError: No module named 'torch'